-This course provides an introduction to the convergence of video, audio and computers and wireless and other transmission methods.
-The course covers the technical and creative aspects of digital video photography, editing and sound, emphasizing the potential of multiple platform presentation including television, cable, video on demand, the web and fixed and emerging media.
-Compression, non-linear editing, burning to media such as DVD or CD and developing seamless interfaces are also taught.
+The course covers the technical and creative aspects of transmitting converged media across a wide variety of platforms.
+This course utilizes student's skills in digital video photography, editing, and sound, emphasizing the potential of multiple platform presentation including television, cable, video on demand, the web, apps, and emerging media.
+Compression, non-linear editing, burning to media such as DVD or CD, and developing seamless interfaces are also taught.
 Laboratory fee charged.
-PREREQUISITES: COM1400, COM1410, COM2630, COM2840, COM2631
+PREREQUISITES: COM1400 or COM2401, COM1410, COM2630, VDA 2613